 Contact a Kingston Personal Injury Lawyer at Charles N. Rock, P.L.L.C.

-If you or a loved one has been hurt by risky or dangerous drugs, you can turn to Kingston Personal Injury Lawyer Charles N. Rock for aggressive legal advocacy and effective help obtaining the compensation to which you may be entitled.
+If you or a loved one has been hurt by risky or dangerous drugs, you can turn to Kingston Injury Lawyer Charles N. Rock for aggressive legal advocacy and effective help obtaining the compensation to which you may be entitled.

 For nearly 20 years, Charles N. Rock has been dedicated to holding individuals and corporations alike accountable for injuring his clients, and he will work tirelessly to help injured people secure the compensation and justice they deserve.